2021 Local Search Summit – Day 2 Takeaways & Advice

 - Draw the eye (style, color, placement)

 - Give an expectations (do X to get X)

 - Don’t create a form of doom with 15-20 questions.

 - Another way of removing friction is thinking about ‘what do I actually need to know from this customer?” vs “what’s everything that I can get?”

 - If you have to use a longer form, make it more visual and engaging to improve the customer experience.
 Consider adding a progress bar to simplify the steps.

 Did you learn something new today that you are going to apply in your local SEO practice or for your small business?
 Share what it is in the comments below. 👇 There is still one more day left of knowledge sharing.
-If you want full access to the content and all recordings, you can upgrade to a VIP Pass.
+If you want full access to the content and all recordings, you can buy our Video Bundle.